satishayyaswami/tsi-los-service/src/in/tsiconsulting/accelerator/solutions/finance/loan/los/README.md

 ### Proto

-Proto system lets you define LOS workflow using a JSON file with states & transitions.
+Proto system lets you define LOS workflow using a JSON file with <a href="https://en.wikipedia.org/wiki/Finite-state_machine">states & transitions</a>.
 The frontend system should trigger the workflow using post-loan-application API which returns the loan-app-id.
 The frontend system should subsequently call the post-los-activity with the appropriate transitions.
 The Proto system takes care of the workflow management and supports queries such as getLoanApplications(), getLoanActivities(loan-app-id) etc out-of-the-box.

 #### Define LOS Workflow
 Check out tests/proto-get-los-workflow.json.
 Review the state - transition workflow definitions.
 Submit the workflow to the LOS system.